kiwisincebirth/TRS-80-MODEL-1-K/frehd/RESOURCES.md

 ```

 which set only 6 drives (assuming the first 6 are harddrives) as active excluding the latter floppy disks

+Hard Drive access with NEWDOS 80 2.5 is temperamental at double CPU speed

 ### MultiDOS